PageDAO/raffler_web_app/README.md

 </p>

-# NFT Raffle Drawing
+# Raffler!

-A web app to handle raffle ticket drawings for any single-item number NFT on optimism network.
+A Web3 dApp to randomly select an owner of an NFT.

 Requirements:
 1. OpenSeaAPIKey